 Salesforce Report Types

-Before we dive into joined reports, let’s review the different types of Salesforce Reports.
-There are four report types in Salesforce, and we’ve outlined each below.
+Before we dive into joined reports, let’s review the different report types in Salesforce CRM.
+There are primarily four report types which we’ve outlined below.

 Tabular Reports, often called Tables, are a basic list of data.
 There are no groupings, and this is an ideal option when it comes to exporting data for manipulation in Google Sheets.